sched-ext/scx/scx_layered.md

+#scx_case_study
 # sched_ext case study on a production workload

 Tejun Heo (tj@kernel.org), Nov 10th, 2023

-This is a case study of using [sched_ext](http://lkml.kernel.org/r/20230711011412.100319-1-tj@kernel.org) to quickly develop and iterate a scheduler for a latency sensitive workload at Meta.
+This is a case study of using [sched_ext](http://lkml.kernel.org/r/20230711011412.100319-1-tj@kernel.org) ([documentation](https://github.com/sched-ext/sched_ext/blob/sched_ext-v5/Documentation/scheduler/sched-ext.rst)) to quickly develop and iterate a scheduler for a latency sensitive workload at Meta.

 This is one of the largest workloads in Meta's fleet.
 For this workload, how much work a machine can perform is determined by the 99th percentile request-response latency.
 Usually, the CPU utilization swings around 40%.
 With so much CPU time unused, it looked like there was plenty of room for scheduling optimizations.